boatlos/DIY-Arch/README.md

 modprobe dm-mod
 ```

-Setting up encryption on our luks lvm partiton
+Setting up encryption on our luks lvm partition

 ```
 cryptsetup luksFormat -v -s 512 -h sha512 /dev/nvme0n1p3
 ```

-Enter in your password and **Keep it safe**.
+Enter your password and **Keep it safe**.
 There is no "forgot password" here.

 If you have a home partition, then initialize this as well